Arauco War: Lautaro and the Battle of Tucapel

 With the goal of securing the lines of communication with the southern forts, Valdivia launched a third expedition which established forts at Tucapel, Purén, Confines, and Arauco.
 The Araucanians didn't offer any resistance to the conquistadors in their fort-building.
 In October 1553, the Quilacoya gold mine was opened and large numbers of Mapuche were forced to work in it.

 In 1553, the Mapuches held a council at which, because of the growth of Spanish forces in their territory, they resolved to make war.
-They chose as their "toqui" (wartime chief) an extraordinarily strong man called Caupolicán and as his vice toqui Lautaro, because he had served as an auxiliary to the Spanish cavalry; his experiences with the Spanish gave him insight into the best methods for fighting the conquistadors.
+They chose as their "toqui" (wartime chief) an extraordinarily strong man called Caupolicán and as his vice toqui Lautaro, because he had served as an auxiliary to the Spanish cavalry; his experiences with the Spanish gave him insight into the best methods for fighting the conquistadores.
+He created the first Mapuche cavalry corps.

 With six thousand warriors under his command, Lautaro attacked the fort at Tucapel.
 The Spanish garrison was unable to withstand the assault and retreated to Purén.
 Lautaro seized and burned the fort and prepared his army certain that the Spaniards would attempt to retake Tucapel.
 Valdivia, with a reduced force, mounted a counter-attack, but he was quickly surrounded and his army was massacred by the Mapuches in the Battle of Tucapel.
 This was Pedro de Valdivia's last battle; he was captured and later killed in captivity when he refused to concede defeat.